luetkemj/jsrlt/README.md

 # Javascript Roguelike Tutorial

-- Loosely follows the Roguelike Tutorial
+- Follows the Roguelike Tutorial
 - Javascript, HTML Canvas, Node.js, and Webpack
 - Continous deployment to github pages from the beginning